-As vice president of operations, McKearin oversees key operational functions, including Administrative Services, Communications, Finance, Human Resources, and Information Technology.
+As vice president of operations, McKearin oversees key operational functions, including operations services, finance, business solutions, and people and culture.

 McKearin joined HHMI in 2008 as a scientific officer.
 In 2013, he was appointed to serve as the acting director of the KwaZulu-Natal Research Institute for TB and HIV (K-RITH) in Durban, South Africa.
 Under McKearin’s leadership, K-RITH joined forces with the Africa Centre for Population Health to become the Africa Health Research Institute (AHRI), an interdisciplinary institute to fight tuberculosis, HIV, and related diseases.
 AHRI is supported by HHMI and the Wellcome Trust, with University College London and the University of KwaZulu-Natal as significant academic partners.